Music Producers, Song Writers, Music Composers, Session Players…They all have the same question and that is

 Being different – There are 2 schools of thought here.
 1 school believes that you should be different, make your own sound and you will stand out and have a better chance of getting placements.
 School 2 believes that you should do what everyone else is doing because it’s working!
 Well, here is my thought… I feel you should attack at both angles.

 Send in original music, but still cater to the trend craving market.
-A lot of directors and music supervisors aren’t looking to break a new record like a DJ or a Label is.
+A lot of directors and music supervisors aren’t looking to break a new record like a DJ or A&R.

-7 – Supply Library Music (Much Like Stock Music)
+7. Supply Library Production Music (Much Like Stock Music)

-Supply library music – Supplying library music is easy and fun to do especially if you already have a nice archive of music on board and especially if you don’t mind creating custom music.
+Supplying library music is easy and fun to do especially if you already have a nice archive of music on board and especially if you don’t mind creating custom music.
 Just be careful as to what you’re signing away when you agree to terms and conditions.

 Some Library companies will want to own the track outright while others will not.
 If you don’t mind giving up your rights cool just make sure you’re being well compensated.
 I personally hate letting my music go (the rights to my music) but honestly, if the terms make sense and the publisher is pitching the music, then It’s a go!

 Use TuneCore to get your music coded for video games such as Jam Legend or Rock Band.
-It’s simple, you upload your song and thousands of people use it while they’re playing their video game.
-The royalties are paid out per sell similar to mp3 albums and whatnot.
-I’ve been fortunate enough to rack in a couple of thousands of dollars using this avenue, you won’t get rich overnight but it’s pretty lucrative.
+It’s simple, you upload your song and thousands of people can use it while they’re playing their video games.
+The royalties are paid out per sale similar to mp3 albums and whatnot.
+I’ve been fortunate enough to rack in a couple of thousands of dollars using this avenue, you won’t get rich overnight but it can be pretty lucrative.

 Important things to remember when submitting music.